Old St Paul's Cathedral: Interior

 Later that year, William Fitz Osbern gave a speech against the oppression of the poor at Paul's Cross and incited a riot which saw the cathedral invaded, halted by a plea from Hubert Walter, Archbishop of Canterbury.
 Osbern barricaded himself in St Mary-le-Bow and was executed, after which Paul's Cross was silent for many years.

-Arthur, Prince of Wales, son of Henry VII, married Catharine of Aragon in St Paul's on 14 November 1501.
+Arthur, Prince of Wales, son of Henry VII, married Catherine of Aragon in St Paul's on 14 November 1501.
 Chroniclers are profuse in their descriptions of the decorations of the cathedral and city on that occasion.
 Arthur died five months later, at the age of 15, and the marriage was later proved contentious during the reign of his brother, Henry VIII.

 Several kings of the Middle Ages lay in state in St Paul's before their funerals at Westminster Abbey, including Richard II, Henry VI and Henry VII.
 In the case of Richard II, the display of his body in such a public place was to dispel rumours that he was not dead.
 The walls were lined with the tombs of bishops and nobility.
 In addition to the shrine of Erkenwald, two Anglo-Saxon kings were buried inside: Sebbi, King of the East Saxons, and Æthelred the Unready.

 A number of figures such as John of Gaunt, 1st Duke of Lancaster and John de Beauchamp, 1st Baron Beauchamp de Warwick had particularly large monuments constructed within the cathedral, and the building later contained the tombs of the Crown minister Nicholas Bacon, Sir Philip Sidney, and John Donne.
 Donne's monument survived the 1666 fire, and is on display in the present building.